The 4th meeting of the Erasmus+ MARIPET project in Reykjavik

 Apply now: Erasmus+ Traineeship Competition

-A competition is open for Erasmus+ student and rencent graduate traineeship grants.
-Application deadline is the 30th of September, 2023.
+A competition is open for Erasmus+ student and recent graduate traineeship grants.
+The application deadline is the 30th of November, 2023.

 The placement period is from 2 to 6 months.